-The project scope is generally described is for the installation of twelve (12) new electric (Buses) vehicle charging stations for the charging of a minimum of eight (8) and a maximum of 12 electric 40 ft buses.
-The work will require providing all electrical and civil work (Connection to existing power source, site preparation installation of branch circuits to charging stations from new panelboard, coordination of underground trenching with most current site survey and disturbing existing impervious surface, and installation of 8 charging stations: utilities installation, and associated controls and electrical distribution.
+The project scope also includes the turnkey design and installation of eight (8) electric vehicle charging stations for the simultaneous charging of eight (8) electric 40 ft buses.
+The work will require providing all electrical and civil work (Connection to commercial power source, site preparation installation of branch circuits to charging stations from new panelboard, coordination of underground trenching with most current site survey and disturbing existing impervious surface, and installation of 8 charging stations: utilities installation, and associated controls and electrical distribution.